 We’ve already covered the main benefits of distributed tracing to some degree.
 However, in this section, we’ll delve a little bit deeper into more of these benefits.

-Faster MTTR and MTTD
+2. Faster MTTR and MTTD

 Even the best applications fail from time to time, regardless of how it’s built.
 But the true measure of success comes from the DevOps teams’ ability to detect issues and resolve them before it hits the bottomline.
-That’s precisely what they can achieve with distributed tracing .

 Using this method, engineers can reduce the mean time to detect (MTTD) and mean time to resolve (MTTR) by analyzing the traces generated by the broken application, identifying the root cause of the incident, and troubleshooting it immediately.

-Rollback and Canary Deployments
+3. Rollback and Canary Deployments

 It’s a common practice in DevOps to deploy changes incrementally, such as using canary deployments.
 With distributed tracing, they can monitor the performance of new deployments and roll back changes if and when issues are detected.

-Enhance team productivity
+4. Enhance team productivity

 Without any observability, each service and its interaction with other services simply add to the obfuscation of the system as a whole.
 Distributed tracing is an important piece in observability that provides detailed and consolidated transparency for software teams to quickly trace errors when they occur and with enough context to expedite the remediation of the issues.

 As a result, there’s less time dedicated to manually traversing and analyzing the system in an attempt to discover the root causes.
-Tracing contributes towards the optimization of discovering and remediating software incidents, errors, and performance issues.
+Tracing contributes to the optimization of discovering and remediating software incidents, errors, and performance issues.
 In turn, software teams can be more productive and dedicate more time to enhancing their applications.

-Improve application health
+5. Improve application health

 Over time, the incidents and issues contribute to a bigger backlog of undetected bugs, as well as technical debt from teams taking shortcuts to progress through a long list of issues.